StackExchange/dnscontrol/docs/get-zones.md

 ---
 layout: default
-title: Get-Zone subcommand
+title: Get-Zones subcommand
 ---

-# get-zone (was "convertzone")
+# get-zones (was "convertzone")

-DNSControl has a stand-alone utility that will contact a provider, download the records of a zone, and output them to a file in a variety of formats.
-The purpose of this command is to help convert legacy domains to DNScontrol (bootstrapping).
-Since bootstrapping can not depend on `dnsconfig.js`, `get-zone` relies on command line parameters and `creds.json` exclusively.
+DNSControl has a stand-alone utility that will contact a provider, download the records of one or more zones, and output them to a file in a variety of formats.

+The original purpose of this command is to help convert legacy domains to DNScontrol (bootstrapping).
+Since bootstrapping can not depend on `dnsconfig.js`, `get-zones` relies on command line parameters and `creds.json` exclusively.

 Syntax:

-    `dnscontrol get-zone [command options] credkey provider zone`
+   dnscontrol get-zones [command options] credkey provider zone [...]

    --creds value   Provider credentials JSON file (default: "creds.json") --format value  Output format: dsl tsv pretty (default: "pretty") --out value     Instead of stdout, write to this file

+ARGUMENTS:
    credkey:  The name used in creds.json (first parameter to NewDnsProvider() in dnsconfig.js)
    provider: The name of the provider (second parameter to NewDnsProvider() in dnsconfig.js)
-   zone:     The name of the zone (domain) to download
+   zone:     One or more zones (domains) to download; or "all".

 EXAMPLES:

-   dnscontrol get-zone myr53 ROUTE53 example.com
+   dnscontrol get-zones myr53 ROUTE53 example.com
+   dnscontrol get-zones gmain GANDI_V5 example.comn other.com
-   dnscontrol get-zone -format=tsv bind BIND example.com
-   dnscontrol get-zone -format=dsl -out=draft.js glcoud GCLOUD example.com
+   dnscontrol get-zones cfmain CLOUDFLAREAPI all dnscontrol get-zones -format=tsv bind BIND example.com dnscontrol get-zones -format=dsl -out=draft.js glcoud GCLOUD example.com`,

 # Example commands